Anthony Blunt: Suspicion and secret confession

 Some people knew of Blunt's role as a Soviet spy long before his public exposure.
 According to MI5 papers released in 2002, Moura Budberg reported in 1950 that Blunt was a member of the Communist Party of Great Britain, but this was ignored.
 According to Blunt himself, he never joined because Burgess persuaded him that he would be more valuable to the Soviet cause by working with Burgess.
-He was certainly on friendly terms with Sir Dick White, the head of MI5 and later MI6, in the 1960s, and they used to spend Christmas together with Rothschild in the latter's Cambridge residence.
+He was on friendly terms with Sir Dick White, the head of MI5 and later MI6, in the 1960s, and they used to spend Christmas together with Rothschild in the latter's Cambridge residence.

 Blunt's KGB handlers had also become suspicious at the sheer amount of material he was passing over, suspecting him of being a triple agent.
-Later, he was described by a KGB officer as "ideological shit."
+Later, he was described by a KGB officer as "ideological shit".

 With the defection of Burgess and Maclean to Moscow in May 1951, Blunt came under suspicion.
-Burgess returned on the RMS Queen Mary to Southampton after being suspended from the British embassy in Washington for his conduct.
+Burgess returned on the RMS Queen Mary to Southampton after being suspended from the British Embassy in Washington, D.C. for his conduct.
 He was to warn Maclean, who now worked in the Foreign Office but was under surveillance and isolated from secret material.
 Blunt collected Burgess at Southampton Docks and took him to stay at his flat in London, although he later denied that he had warned the defecting pair.
 Blunt was interrogated by MI5 in 1952 but gave away little if anything.
 Arthur Martin and Jim Skardon interviewed Blunt eleven times after 1951, but Blunt had admitted nothing.

 Blunt was greatly distressed by Burgess' flight and, on 28 May 1951, confided in his friend Goronwy Rees, a fellow of All Souls College, Oxford, who had briefly supplied the NKVD with political information in 1938–39.
 Rees suggested that Burgess had defected because of his virulent anti-Americanism and belief that the United States would involve Britain in a Third World War, and that he was a Soviet agent.
 Blunt suggested that this was not sufficient reason to denounce Burgess to MI5, pointing out that "Burgess was one of our oldest friends and to denounce him would not be the act of a friend."
-Blunt quoted E. M. Forster's belief that country was less important than friendship, arguing that "Burgess had told me he was a spy in 1936 and I had not told anyone."
+Blunt quoted E. M. Forster's belief that country was less important than friendship, arguing that "Burgess had told me he was a spy in 1936 and I had not told anyone".